TheFive/osmbc/README.md

 # Acknowledgment

-Thanks to [JetBrains](https://www.jetbrains.com) by supporting the development with an OpenSource License.
+Thanks to [JetBrains](https://www.jetbrains.com) by supporting the development with an (free) License for OpenSource Development.

 (Actual not granted :-( )